Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 State of Tennessee and Commonwealth of Virginia v.
 NCAA

 Tennessee and Virginia filed a lawsuit in January 2024 alleging that the NCAA’s NIL policies violate U.S. antitrust law.
 A federal judge granted a preliminary injunction for the states barring the NCAA from enforcing an NIL rule prohibiting compensation for recruits.
+The parties reached a preliminary settlement in January 2025.
+A final settlement, along with a description of the settlement terms, is expected in March 2025.

 Legislation and Lawsuits